accendolabs/knolskape-api-document/source/index.html.md

 ### Callback Parameters
 -------     | Parameter       | Description
 ---------   | ---------       | ---------
-mandatory    | serviceName     | service name that user completed. mandatory    | Scores          | **(to be filled by knolskape)**
+mandatory    | serviceName     | name of service that user has completed. mandatory    | Scores          | **(to be filled by knolskape)**